American Knife & Tool Institute’s Legislative Efforts

 Issue: Statewide preemption regarding the possession, sale, transfer, and manufacturing of knives across Idaho.

-Issue: It is a crime to manufacture, transfer, or possess an automatic knife, which is a very useful tool, especially in an emergency when only one hand is available to use the knife.
+Minnesota Issue: It is a crime to manufacture, transfer, or possess an automatic knife, a very useful tool, especially in an emergency when only one hand is available to use the knife.

 Summary: Working to allow the use of automatic knives by law-abiding citizens.

-Summary: Working to remove the definition of a “switchblade” knife and restrictions to their ownership and sale for legal purposes.
+Summary: Working to remove the definition of a “switchblade” knife and restrict their ownership and sale for legal purposes.

 Summary: Working to remove criminal penalties on automatic knives.